-To Delete an Sql Item From a Project
+To Delete an Sql or Table Item From a Project

-To delete an Sql item from a customization project, perform the following actions:
+To delete an Sql or Table item from a customization project, perform the following actions:

-- Open the customization project in the Customization Project Editor.
+- 1. Open the customization project in the Customization Project Editor.
 (See To Open a Project for details.) - 2.
-Click DB Scripts in the navigation pane to open the Database Scripts page. - 3.
-In the page table, click the item to be deleted. - On the page toolbar, click Delete Row (X). - 5.
-On the page toolbar, click Save to save the changes to the customization project.
+Click Database Scripts in the navigation pane to open the Database Scripts page. - 3.
+In the table on the page, click the row of the item to be deleted. - 4.
+On the page toolbar, click (Delete Row).

 The item is removed from the customization project.
-The database objects that could have been created or altered if you have published the customization project remain in the database.
+The database objects that have been created or altered if you have published the customization project remain in the database.